- Download our Moving to Oslo Guide (PDF)

 Oslo has excellent public transport and the options are varied.
 There are reliable bus, metro and tram services that run regularly and take commuters anywhere they need to go in the greater metropolitan area.

-Public transport in Oslo is costly, but there are good and reasonable options for long-term usage that cover several forms of transportation.
+Public transport in Oslo is costly, but there are good and reasonable options for long-term usage that cover several forms of transport.

 Public transit passes

-Expats can purchase a monthly, day, or 10-trip pass for the trikk (tram), T-bane (subway) and bus, which is cheaper and easier than paying per ride, especially if using public transport on a regular basis.
-Passes are also interchangeable between types of transport, including local trains.
+Expats can purchase a monthly, daily, or 10-trip pass for the trikken (tram), T-bane (subway) and bus, which is cheaper and easier than paying per ride, especially if using public transport on a regular basis.
+Passes are also interchangeable between different modes of transport, including local trains.
 Tickets can be bought at kiosks, on buses and at train stations.

 Buses, trams and trains

 Longer-distance trains and buses have their own schedules.
-Transportation schedules are easy to find online and all train information can be found at the Norwegian State Railways (NSB) website.
+Transport schedules are easy to find online, and all train information can be found at the Norwegian State Railways (Vy) website.

-Since Oslo is located on the coast, ferries are sometimes the fastest or only form of transport to islands, the Nesodden Peninsula and to cities such as Drøbbak.
-Daily ferries to Denmark, Sweden and Germany leave the two main ports in the Oslo harbour and are popular ways to get away for a weekend break.
+Ferries are sometimes the fastest or only form of transport along the coast or to nearby islands, the Nesodden Peninsula and to cities such as Drøbbak.
+Daily ferries to Denmark, Sweden and Germany depart from the two main ports in the Oslo harbour and are popular ways to get away for a weekend break.